9 things you should know about Prime Day 2017

 In 2016, Amazon's big categories were TV and toys.
 The company promised twice as much TV inventory as "Black Friday and Cyber Monday combined," and toy deals that would run "nearly all day."

 Will those be the spotlight categories this year as well?
 That remains to be seen, but there will undoubtedly be countless other deals.
-And Amazon will offer Alexa-powered specials as well, so if you own an Amazon Echo($179.99 at Amazon.com), Dot or Tap, you might be able to score some exclusives.
+And Amazon will offer Alexa-powered specials as well, so if you own an Amazon Echo(£149.99 at Amazon.co.uk), Dot or Tap, you might be able to score some exclusives.
 (You can already ask Alexa to spill some rumors.)

 Amazon is also promising savings of "up to 40 percent" on Kindle Unlimited membership, though it's not quite clear what the "up to" part is about.
 Currently, the ebook/audiobook subscription service costs $9.99 per month.